The NWT is open to leisure travel. See information on COVID-19 travel guidelines

-Known long ago as the gateway to the Northwest Territories, Fort Smith tantalizes with history and mystery.
-Here, hugging the Alberta border, you'll find giant bison, a vast national park and the world's largest Dark Sky Preserve, wild whitewater, rich fur-trade heritage, and diverse, friendly Northern folks.
+Known long ago as the gateway to the Northwest Territories, Fort Smith tantalizes visitors with its history and mystery.
+Here, hugging the Alberta border, you'll find giant bison, wild whitewaters, rich heritage, a vast national park and the world's largest Dark Sky Reserve.

-In winter, Fort Smith becomes a peaceful oasis of sparkling snow, clear skies and Northern lights.
-In fact its latitude makes it one of the best places in the world to view the Aurora Borealis.
-Summer’s scenic hiking trails turn into winter’s cross-country ski and snowmobile trails.
-Winter is a favourite time for many travellers to visit and participate in classic winter activities like dog sledding or for the more adventurous big air snowboarding.
-There is something for everyone.
+In winter, the summer’s scenic hiking trails turn into cross-country ski and snowmobile trails and Fort Smith becomes a peaceful oasis of sparkling snow, clear skies and Northern Lights.
+In fact, its latitude makes it a fantastic place view the Aurora Borealis.
+Winter is a favourite time for many travellers to visit and participate in classic winter activities here like dogsledding or, for the more adventurous, big air snowboarding.

 Best of all, Fort Smith is easy to get to.
-It is a day's drive (or quick flight) from Edmonton or Yellowknife – and if you're really up for an adventure, in winter you can drive here by the scenic ice road from Fort McMurray.
+It’s a day's drive (or quick flight) from Edmonton or Yellowknife – and if you're really up for an adventure, in winter you can drive here by the scenic ice road from Fort McMurray.